AnMoreau/PyMoosh/README.md

 - Dirichlet-to-Neumann maps
 - Impedance formalism

-The detail can be found in the article below, but the TL;DR is: use the S-matrices if time is not an issue, otherwise use the Abélès formalism (with care).
+The detail can be found in the article [below](https://opg.optica.org/josab/fulltext.cfm?uri=josab-41-2-A67&id=545746), but the short version is: use the S-matrices if time is not an issue, otherwise use the Abélès formalism (with care).

 ### Vectorized computations